-Medical Schools That Don't Require the MCAT: What You Should Know
+Medical Schools That Don't Require the MCAT: Top Programs List

 Reviewed by:

-Did you know some medical schools accept students without an MCAT score?
-Here’s a list of medical schools in the US that don’t require an MCAT, and more about no-MCAT medical schools.
+Though the MCAT is a requirement of many, some medical schools don’t require it.
+Here’s a full list of medical schools in the US that don’t require an MCAT.

 All future medical students dread the MCAT for its complex material, long hours, and the weight it carries in their medical school applications.
-However, there are ways around acing the MCAT to get into medical school.
+However, there are ways around writing the dreaded MCAT to get into medical school.

 image of dots background